 Mormino’s indisputable expertise in the subject matter emanates from the book’s pages, as does her equally unquestionable love for the birds.
-Her website and Facebook page are also packed with fowl info.
+Her website is also packed with fowl info.

 The book is attractively designed with splendid photographs by the author that showcase her inviting landscape and beautiful birds.
 The glossary and index confirm that this is more than a pretty book, however, cementing its utility as a reference for the hen-inclined.

 Right off the bat, Mormino confronts the issue that many of us encounter in our towns and neighborhoods: These generous and even friendly birds are often illegal to keep.

 A thorough introductory chapter – based on Mormino’s own experience – encourages readers to confirm the legality of chicken keeping in their area, and suggests advocating for zoning code changes if necessary.

 At the end of first chapter, Mormino presents a list of myths, which she convincingly debunks.
 Contrary to popular belief, for example, chickens are not dirty and smelly – they “are clean animals that spend hours every day meticulously preening to maintain good hygiene,” she writes.

 The soft-cover volume then moves to a very detailed chapter about housing hens.
 In “Housing Essentials,” she specifies dimensions and materials for coops and runs, offering numerous insider tips.